David-McKenna/udpPacketManager/docs/README_CLI.md

 lofar_udp_extractor
 ===================
 The [*lofar_udp_extractor*](../src/CLI/lofar_cli_extractor.c) utility can be used to extract and process LOFAR beamformed observations from international stations.
-This file will discuss the basis for the CLI, and [*README_CLI_GUPPI_RAW.md*](README_CLI_GUPPI_RAW.md) will describe the changes made to support the LOFAR -> GUPPI RAW formatting in [*lofar_udp_guppi_raw*](../src/CLI/lofar_cli_guppi_raw.c).
+This file is a basic guide on how to use the main CLI, while [*README_CLI_GUPPI_RAW.md*](README_CLI_GUPPI_RAW.md) will describe the changes made to support the LOFAR -> GUPPI RAW formatting in [*lofar_udp_guppi_raw*](../src/CLI/lofar_cli_guppi_raw.c).

-Expected Input Formats
+Expected Input Data Format
 ---------------------
-The expected recoridng format consists of the last 16-bytes of the header (all ethernet/udp frames removed) followed by the *N* byte data payload.
+The expected recording format consists of the last 16-bytes of the header (all ethernet/udp frames removed) followed by a *N* byte data payload.
+These data streams can be raw files, or files that have been compressed with [zstandard](https://github.com/facebook/zstd) (ending in *.zst*).

-Multiple ports of data can be processed at once by providing a *%d* in the input file name.
-This will iterate from 0 to the specifed number of ports (*-u* flag) and concatenate the frequencies into a single output outside of processing mode 0.
+Multiple ports of data can be combined at once by providing a *%d* in the input file name.
+This will iterate over a specified number of ports (controlled by the *-u* flag) and concatenate the beamlets into a single output outside of processing mode 0.

-Any times are handled in the ISOT format (YYYY-MM-DDTHH:mm:ss, fractions of seconds are not supported) in UTC+0 (NOT effected by local time zone, summer, etc unless your station clock has been modified).
+Any times are handled in the ISOT format (YYYY-MM-DDTHH:mm:ss, fractions of seconds are not supported) in UTC+0 (NOT effected by local time zone, daylight savings, etc unless your station clock has been modified).

-The events file format is described at the end of this document.
+The events file can allow for several smaller chunks of data to be removed from an observation, the format for these files is described at the end of this document.

 Example Command
 ---------------